Back to top: Depositional data for Unit J6 Construction

 Floors

-In J6 there are several floors in the plaza, directly south of the staircase flank ^wall6 and associated to the use of the main entrance to the Temple Terrace.
-These floors consist of compacted earth and sherds made by the continuous walking by of people.
-A few of this floors are equal to J2 ones.
-The lowest is f312 a floor related to the first step of the staircase and abutting the two large oblique stones of ^wall6.
-This floor is covered by f303, similar to f312.
+In J6 there are several floors in the plaza, directly south of the staircase flank wall, which are associated with the use of the main entrance to the Temple Terrace during the EDIII to the Akkadian periods ( phase 3p until phase 4m).
+These floors consist of compacted earth and sherds resulting from the continuous walking by of people.
+Some of these floors are equal to those in J2.
+The lowest floor is f312 a floor related to the first step of the staircase and abuts the two large betili.
+This floor is covered by floor f303.
 A thin accumulation separates another sequence of floors (f277, f273, f271, f184, f154).
-At this point the first three steps of the staircase are not visible and half of the obelisks are covered.
-A second series of floors are recorded at a much higher elevation and are later in date.
-These floors are related to the use of the entire area east of the flank ^wall6.
-Any marked slope is recorded in this period and people can walk up to the Revetment Wall.
-The glacis are intentionally laid hard compact surfaces (^glacis1, ^glacis2), interrupted by sherd floors only found in small patches ^floor2.
+At this point the first three steps of the staircase are not visible and half of the betili are covered.

 Back to top: Depositional data for Unit J6 Construction